mitchell-lng/mavericks-dashboard/README.md

 ---

+## 📱 Responsive Design

+The app is designed to be fully responsive, adapting to various screen sizes and devices.
+The layout is built using Flexbox, ensuring that components resize and rearrange themselves appropriately on different screen sizes.
+The app has been tested on various devices and browsers to ensure a consistent user experience.

+If you notice the players page will change which fields are displayed based on the screen size.
+This is done to ensure that the page is not too cluttered and that the most important information is displayed first.

+## Styling Choices

+The app uses a combination of global CSS and component-specific styles.
+The global styles are defined in `index.css`, while component-specific styles are defined in the respective component files.
+The app uses Flexbox for layout and MUI's styling system for component-specific styles.

+The color and font choices have been made to emulate some of the choices from [mavs](https://www.mavs.com/) website.
+The app uses a clean and modern design, with a focus on readability and usability.

 ## 🔁 Global State with React Context

 The app leverages React's useContext API to share data and functions across components efficiently.